 Health & Safety.
 The Academy maintains a comprehensive Health & Safety Policy which is reviewed and updated annually by the Finance, Premises and Audit Committee.
 The Academy's Site Manager has specific responsibility for health & safety and has received training in the relevant legislation.
 All Academy staff are familiar with the Academy's Health & Safety Policy and are responsible for observing its requirements.
+In June 2020, independent consultants performed an audit of the Academy's health and safety procedures, the outcome of which was satisfactory.

 ICT systems and data.
 The Academy's Financial Regulations sets out procedures for a daily back up of data and software and for this back up to be stored off site.
+Since the year end, independent consultants performed an audit of the Academy's ICT systems, the outcome of which was satisfactory.